tprrt/meta-exiguous/meta-exiguous/README.rst

 Profiling
 ~~~~~~~~~

-.. # FIXME complete list of packages for profiling
+.. # FIXME [common] Complete the list of packages for profiling

 - E strace              ????                          (only for DEBUG)
 - E ltrace              ????                          (only for DEBUG)